devshank3/SignalRKB/docs/SignalR/ConnectionLifetimeEvents.md

 When a SignalR client calls the `Start` method, it provides the necessary information to establish a physical connection to a server.
 If the transport connection fails, the SignalR connection remains because the client can automatically re-establish a new transport connection using the same SignalR URL without user intervention.
 The connection ID remains unchanged, reflecting the continuity of the SignalR connection.

-Some digrams explaining the connection behavior
+Some diagrams explaining the SignalR connection behavior

 ```mermaid
 graph TD